 - GO OFF THE BEATEN PATH.
 There is much joy to be in places where few people have been.
 The places unknown and unexplored are the best ones to experience.
 I feel happier.

 - EAT IN LOCAL RESTAURANTS.
 I always make sure to eat in restaurants distinct to the place.
 I always allocate money for a good eat.
 But I do not also restrict myself from eating street foods.

 - SLEEP IN HOSTELS.
 Save money and gain more friends in hostels.
 In choosing one, make sure its centrally located, with fire exit, with wifi and if possible with security system.

 - OBSERVE AND RESPECT.
 Before doing anything, I make sure I have seen how locals do it.
 Most importantly, I trust my instinct.

 - TRAVEL ESSENTIALS.
-My backpack contains the following: 2 hiking shorts, 2 boxers shorts, 1 running shorts, 5 awesome #philippines80 t-shirts, 2 singlets, 5 underwear, 5 handkerchief, 2 small towels, scarf, toothbrush, toothpaste, mouthwash, razor, cotton buds, lotion, sun block, vitamins, nail cutter, first aid kit, 1 multi-purpose mug, ready to mix coffee, candy, biscuit, chargers and pen and paper.
+My backpack contains the following: 2 shorts, 2 boxers shorts, 1 running shorts, 5 t-shirts, 2 singlets, 5 underwear, 5 handkerchief, 2 small towels, scarf, toothbrush, toothpaste, mouthwash, razor, cotton buds, lotion, sun block, vitamins, nail cutter, first aid kit, 1 multi-purpose mug, ready to mix coffee, candy, biscuit, chargers and pen and paper.
 I wear Crocs, Garmin GPS watch, Hedger body bag and jacket.
 My backpack is Gravis.

 - MONEY.
 I always bring money just enough that I have nothing left to buy any pasalubong.
 If I have to buy something to bring home, it must be a very small souvenir I can include in my collections.
 But in most instances, I never buy anything.